larguncw/PyRoboCar/pages/section_4.md

 ## Section 4 - Autonomous Lane Keeping
   * **Producing PyRoboCar Video Content**
     - Use the record_video.py script previously discussed in section 3 to record a video moving along the designated track
-      - You will need to move the picar by hand.
-Try to keep the picar as centered as possible on the track while moving.
+      - You will need to move the PyRoboCar by hand.
+Try to keep the PyRoboCar as centered as possible on the track while moving.
 This will form the training data that the future model is based on
+    - Create a directory to store your output videos and images in.
+	    - cd ~/PyRoboCar/driver/code/RaspberryPi/
+	    - mkdir images
-    - Copy the video produced by the above script to the ~/DeepPiCar/models/lane_navigation/data/images directory.
+    - Copy the video produced by record_video.py to your new images directory.
-      - cp ~/DeepPiCar/driver/code/[track video name] ~/DeepPiCar/models/lane_navigation/data/images/[desired track video name].avi
+      - cp ~/PyRoboCar/driver/code/RaspberryPi/[track video name] ~/PyRoboCar/driver/code/RaspberryPi/images/[desired track video name].avi
       - Meanwhile, if you see videos/image do not belong to you in this folder, delete them
     - Employ the save_training_data.py script to mark the image number and the steering angle of each image
-      - CD to /DeepPiCar/driver/code folder
+      - cd ~/PyRoboCar/driver/code/RaspberryPi/
-      - python3 save_training_data.py ~/DeepPiCar/models/lane_navigation/data/images/[track video name without “.avi”]
+      - python3 save_training_data.py ~/PyRoboCar/driver/code/RaspberryPi/images/[track video name without “.avi”]
       - Left turn: turning angles should be <90
       - Right turn: turning angles should be > 90
     - Create a new folder in your Google Drive named ‘images’ and place the resulting images from the above in that folder
-    - In Part 5 of the DeepPiCar instructions, click on the end-to-end deep learning lane navigation notebook
+    - In Part 5 of the PyRoboCar instructions, click on the end-to-end deep learning lane navigation notebook
     - Click on the box that says “Open in Colab” in the top center of the page
     - Click on File>Save a copy in Drive
     - Open the copy of end_to_end_lane_navigation.ipynb now in your Google Drive